WarwickTechCrew/tc-website-wiki/wiki/05-additional-resources/equipment-directory.md

 * RØDE Wireless GO II radio mics (2 transmitters)
 * Behringer XR-18 digital mixer

+Contact: email techteam@uwcs.co.uk or message on [Discord](https://discord.uwcs.co.uk).

 ### CU (Christian Union)

-The CU have weekly services with live music, and have assorted equipment to support this that can be useful:
+The CU have weekly meetings with live music and have assorted equipment to support this that can be useful:

-* Music and instrument stands
+* Music, instrument and mic stands
 * A pair of Sennheiser XSW handheld radio mics
+* Some other handheld and lapel radio mics of debatable quality
+* Spirit LX7 16-channel sound mixer
 * SRM 350v3 PA
+* Roland cube street monitor
+* Amplifiers
+* Microphones (including those for a cajon) and DIs
+* Fire extinguishers

+Contact: email tech@warwickcu.org.

 ### TEDx